On This Page

 Work that Matters: The Projects that Made Us

-Not one more percentage and statistic, just a few stories, the best ones, that explain it all:
+No more percentages and statistics.
+Just a few stories, the good ones, that explain it all.

 Transocean